-HLSC-H 680 Independent Study in Health and Rehabilitation Sciences (1-4 cr.)
+HLSC-H 680 Independent Study in Health and

+Rehabilitation Sciences (1-4 cr.)
 A course for students interested in specific interdisciplinary topics in health and rehabilitation sciences.
+This course may be taken more than once.

-HLSC-H 690 Dissertation Proposal in Health & Rehabilitation Sciences (3-9 cr.)
+HLSC-H 690 Dissertation Proposal in Health &

+Rehabilitation Sciences (3-9 cr.)
 Students will submit a written proposal for original scholarly work that makes a significant contribution to research in the field of health and rehabilitation sciences.
 Proposal to include introduction to topic, literature review, and indication of methodology.
 This course may be taken more than once.

 HLSC-H 692 Dissertation in Health & Rehabilitation Sciences (3-9 cr.)
-P: W690 Original scholarly dissertation that makes a significant contribution to the field of health and rehabilitation sciences.
+P: HLSC-H 690 Original scholarly dissertation that makes a significant contribution to the field of health and rehabilitation sciences.
 Topic to be selected by the student and his/her Research Committee.
+This course may be taken more than once.